 Tax free compensations, benefits, scholarships and grants and tax exemptions (for example sale of housing or transfer of movable property in personal use), which are not declared in a natural person’s income return, are not considered annual income.

-In year 2018 dividends received from an Estonian company will be taken into account in the amount received (money received by a person).
+Dividends (which are taxed at the company level at a standard tax rate 20/80) received from an Estonian company will be taken into account in the amount received (money received by a person).
 At the same time, income tax may be withheld and paid on dividends received from a foreign company.
 Dividends received from a foreign company will be taken into account in gross amount.

 An employee, whose monthly gross salary is 1000 euros and old-age pension is 425 euros, receives 17 100 euros per year (12 000 + 5100).
 In this case 4500 euros per year is tax free.

 Application for basic exemption

 Basic exemption can only be calculated and applied by one employer (the withholding agent) according to a person’s application.
 An employee who works at several jobs shall have to take into account that he/she is entitled to use the basic exemption on one job only.